 JENB currently holds the Guinness world record for the largest toy blaster battle, achieved in 2016 with 2,289 participants.
 At the time of writing, over 1,100 people have marked that they are “going” to the event on the JENB Facebook page.

-The Center for Disease Control recommends that, due to the ongoing coronavirus pandemic, organizers of outdoor events consider postponement or cancellation if the event exceeds 250 participants, if many participants will travel to the event from vulnerable areas and based on whether attendees will be in closer quarters than six feet from each other.
+The Centers for Disease Control and Prevention recommends that, due to the ongoing pandemic, organizers of outdoor events consider postponement or cancellation if the event exceeds 250 participants, if many participants will travel to the event from vulnerable areas and based on whether attendees will be in closer quarters than six feet from each other.

 Guynes remains committed to a 2020 Epic Nerf Battle.

 “No matter what… I’ll honor every ticket purchased with an incredible, packed, amazing battle,” Guynes wrote.

 1,700 miles away in California, Ragnarocktoberfest staff made the opposite decision and canceled Ragfest 2020.

 On June 4, staff released a statement on Facebook saying that they decided to cancel the event for two reasons: they were unable to find a venue due to current legal restrictions on large gatherings, and that they could not ensure that Ragfest could happen safely during an ongoing pandemic.